algolia/instantsearch/CONTRIBUTING.md

 + webpack-dev-server --config dev/webpack.dev.config.babel.js --hot --inline --no-info --public [your_ip] &
 ```

-Then you should be able bebug using the dev setup: `yarn run dev` and the virtual machine.
+Then you should be able debug using the dev setup: `yarn run dev` and the virtual machine.
 You can also
 run the page used for function tests using `yarn run test:functional:dev:debug`

 ## Linting ✨